 Compared to sleeves, the McDavid 429X brace is a lot bulkier, but if you are rehabbing from a serious injury, the added protection is absolutely worth the slightly decreased mobility!

 The 875 Ultra Knee brace is the most advanced knee brace produced by Shock Doctor.
 Its bilateral support hinges and tempered aluminum stays provide stability, protection and increased performance so you can hit the court with confidence!

-The Shock Doctor 875 takes requires a little break-in period, but after wearing it a few times, it is really comfortable.
-Tt is a bit bulky, however, so you will probably notice it during warm-ups.
-After running around a while, you almost forget you are wearing a brace.
+The Shock Doctor 875 requires a short break-in period, but after wearing it a few times, it gets really comfortable.
+It is a bit bulky so you will probably notice it during warm-ups.
+But after playing in it for a while, you almost forget you are wearing a brace.

-When wearing this brace for the first time, you will probably be pleasantly surprised by the insane support provided by the X-straps used on the back of this brace.
+When you try it on for the first time, you will probably be pleasantly surprised by the insane support provided by the X-straps used on the back of this brace.
 They really lock you in tightly!

 Overall, the Shock Doctor 875 is a very popular knee brace among rehabbing basketball players because it provides a lot of support while still being comfortable enough for long basketball sessions.

 If you are rehabbing a serious knee injury, talk to your doctor before you do anything.
 But, getting a knee brace like the Shock Doctor 875 (that increases stability and prevents unnatural movements) is a great protection against further injuries.

 If your prime concern is knee pain during games, or if you want to protect yourself from bruises, I would advise you to get the McDavid 6446.
 These knee pads combine the benefits of knee sleeves with additional padding and are a must-have for every basketball players that plays with reckless abandon.